 Map Academy is governed by a Board of Trustees to which the Co-Directors report.
 For our list of board members please visit https://themapacademy.org/our-team/board-of-trustees/ e.
-Contact Information for example to reach Josh Charpentier email jcharpentier@themapacademy.org
+Contact Information

 Mailing Address: 11 Resnik Rd.
 Plymouth, MA, 02360

-Phone: 508-830-9500

-Fax: 508-425-2441
+Phone: 508-830-9500 Fax: 508-425-2441

-Email: Any staff member or Board of Trustee at the Map Academy can be reached by

-email utilizing the following email format.
+Email: Any staff member or Board of Trustee at the Map Academy can be reached by email utilizing the following email format. firstinitiallastname@themapacademy.org for example to reach Josh Charpentier email jcharpentier@themapacademy.org f.
+Daily Schedule/Building Hours

-firsti nit tiallastname@themapacademy.org